escire/spsLensGalley3.1/README.md

 ## Install

+Temporal solution: replace files in `./plugins/generic/lensGalley` with this project files.

 ## Original project

-This plugin is based in the original plugin found in <https://github.com/asmecher/lensGalley>
+This is based in the original plugin found at <https://github.com/asmecher/lensGalley>